English edition v1.5

 1. Wallet (持囊) — the PC's total gold.
 No cap.
 Preserved across sessions, combats, scenarios, and seasons.

 2. Combat carry limit — the cap on gold actually usable during combat.
 The table's "gold cap per combat(20)" is the standard PC value, and backgrounds or the Merchant class itself do not increase this limit.
 Merchants gain advantage through wallet turnover(lull income, gold-spending traits), not by increasing the carry limit.
-Exceptions exist only when stated in a document, such as the villain/expansion class Zakkasho(cap 30, unlimited at 9th rank).
+Exceptions exist only when stated in a document, such as the villain/expansion class Zakkasho(cap 30, cap 50 at 9th rank through Zaibatsu of the Realm).
 Even if the wallet holds more gold than the limit, that excess cannot be brought onto the battlefield — leave it at base/lodging.
 It becomes accessible again after combat.

 3. Meaning of "basic possession 5 per combat" — the average carried-gold baseline for a 1st-rank PC(descriptive rule).
 Even a new PC with no scenario rewards or spoils history is assumed to have about 5 gold in the wallet as travel money/emergency funds.
 This is not a stipend newly paid every combat, but the initial/maintenance expectation for the wallet.